-Introduction

-Currently the sex of a delta smelt can only be determined in mature fish expressing reproductive cells, or through dissection.
-This presents a hurdle in studying the wild population and for rearing fish in captivity.
 Delta smelt are a gonochoristic species where individuals do not display ESR nor appear to have environmental regulation of sex determination, which leads to the hypothesis that sex may be determined through genetics alone.
 This chapter investigates the assembled genomes of female and male delta smelt to probe for and define the extent of sex determining region(s) within delta smelt.
 Through utilizing different techniques for identifying associative markers with sex, we sought to develop markers diagnostic of sex to provide managers a non-lethal method of sexing individuals in the wild for the practical management of a listed species.

 Knowing population demographic information will lead to informed management decisions to best support recovery efforts within the imperiled delta smelt.
 The ability to determine sex through genetics and non-invasively capture population level demographic information in delta smelt would mark a large step forward in management of the species both in the wild and in captivity.
-Currently, wild fish can only be sexed by the expression of gametes from ripe adult fish or through dissection, both of which sacrifice the life of the fish or gametes.
+Currently the sex of a delta smelt can only be determined by the expression of reproductive cells (i.e. eggs or semen) from ripe adult fish or through dissection, both of which sacrifice the life of the fish or gametes.
 When sex is identified by expression, pressure is put on the abdomen of fish until eggs (in females) or running milt (in males) are excreted (Lindberg et al., 2013).
 Because sexual identification of wild fish depends on the physiological status of an individual fish, only about two-thirds of wild adult delta smelt sampled can be sexed (Hammock pers. comm.).
-Within the wild population, the ability to sex fish without culling or relying on gametic expression will allow ecologists to reliably sex fish at all stages of their life cycle without take.
-Genetic identification of sex in the captive refuge population would allow for fish to be sexed as juveniles and fewer resources contributing to controlling sex ratios as fish will not have to be reared until adulthood to know the composition of the population.
+This presents a hurdle in studying the wild population and for rearing fish in captivity.
+Within the wild population, the ability to sex fish through non-lethal fin clippings and genetic markers, without culling or relying on gametic expression, will allow ecologists to reliably sex fish at all stages of their life cycle exclusive of reducing the species’ population size.
+Genetic identification of sex in the captive refuge population would allow for fish to be sexed at all stages of their lifecycle, and allowing managers to factor population demographics into breeding decisions.
 While state and federal agencies conduct annual abundance and distribution monitoring throughout the San Francisco Estuary (SFE) at different stages of delta smelt development, knowledge of sex-ratios throughout their lifecycle is currently unknown.
-Since sex-bias has the potential to significantly alter the success of the species, identifying the genetic underpinnings of sex determination within delta smelt and developing a genetic sex marker would allow managers to acquire basic knowledge of species life history characteristics, conduct ecological surveys, and inform management of the wild population through population metrics, species modeling, demographic inference, and sex-based survival (Marchi et al., 2021; Martínez et al., 2014).
+Since sex-bias has the potential to significantly alter the success of the species, identifying the genetic underpinnings of sex determination within delta smelt and developing a genetic sex marker to identify sex in real time would allow managers to make more informed decisions and better understand the influences affecting the fate of the wild population.
+Such information would inform decisions on how to best utilize the captive breeding program to reduce genetic bottlenecks associated with skewed sex bias.
+The ability to non-lethally sex fish opens up the door for managers to better understand population dynamics, carry out species modeling, understand current and past demographic conditions, and test the association of sex-specific behavior, geographic location, salinity, and life stage to identify vulnerable subgroup(s) which can then be classified as high priority for conservation efforts, protection, and future research (Marchi et al., 2021; Martínez et al., 2014).